 New Zealand Climate Change Research Institute

-The research work of the Climate Change Research Institute (CCRI) aims to inform the debate around climate change and lead to sound policymaking.
+The research work of the New Zealand Climate Change Research Institute (CCRI) aims to inform the debate around climate change and lead to sound policymaking.
 The Institute collaborates with other organisations in New Zealand and overseas, and is known as a leader in policy advice relating to climate change in the Asia–Pacific region in particular.

 CCRI is recognised among the world’s top 50 environment policy think tanks by the influential Global Go To Think Tank Index Report 2018, published by the University of Pennsylvania.